nub-nub/AOReloaded/README.md

 - **RMB-drag align** — right-click drag snaps your character to face the camera direction.
 - **Mouse-run** — hold both mouse buttons to run forward with mouse steering.
 Keyboard forward (W) and mouse-run coexist cleanly.

+### Autorun+

+- Press autorun key once to start running, press it again to stop.
+- You can press autorun while holding down W (or even using the LMB+RMB thingy above) and it will keep running once you release the movement key.
+- Pressing move-forward, move-backward or both LMB+RMB buttons will cancel the autorun.

 ### LargeAddressAware (4 GB Memory)

 Automatically patches the executable to use up to 4 GB of virtual memory (instead of the default 2 GB), eliminating crashes from memory fragmentation on large maps.
 Applied once on first launch; takes effect from the second launch onward.